steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 # Class `FSDataInputStream extends DataInputStream`

-The core behavior of `FSDataInputStream` is defined by `java.io.DataInputStream`, with extensions that add key assumptions to the system
+The core behavior of `FSDataInputStream` is defined by `java.io.DataInputStream`, with extensions that add key assumptions to the system.

 1. The source is a local or remote filesystem.
 1. The stream being read references a finite array of bytes.
 1. The length of the data does not change during the read process.
 1. The contents of the data does not change during the process.
 1. The source file remains present during the read process
-1. Callers may use `Seekable.seek()` to positions within this array, with future reads starting at this offset.
+1. Callers may use `Seekable.seek()` to offsets within the array of bytes, with future reads starting at this offset.
-1. The cost of a forward or backwards seek is low.
+1. The cost of forward and backward seeks is low.
-1. There is no requirement for the stream implementation to be thread safe. callers MUST assume that instances are not thread-safe.
+1. There is no requirement for the stream implementation to be thread-safe.
+ Callers MUST assume that instances are not thread-safe.

 Files are opened via `FileSystem.open(p)`, which, if successful, returns:

     result = FSDataInputStream(0, FS.Files[p])

-The stream can be modeled as
+The stream can be modeled as:

     FSDIS = (pos, data[], isOpen)

-with access functions
+with access functions:

     pos(FSDIS)
     data(FSDIS)